Homogeneous numerical semigroups: introduction

 Now, we briefly describe the content of the paper.
-All the necessary notations and machinery on numerical semigroups is introduced and fixed in Section 2.
+All the necessary notation and machinery on numerical semigroups is introduced and fixed in Section 2.
 In Section 3 we prove our main results on homogeneous numerical semigroups, characterize them, and relate with the property of being of homogeneous type.
-In Section 4 we study in detail the case of embedding dimension 3 and provide different families of examples with embbedding dimension 4.
+In Section 4 we study in detail the case of embedding dimension 3 and provide different families of examples with embedding dimension 4.
 Then, in Section 5 we study the behavior of the homogeneous property by gluing, particularly for the case of extensions.
-Finally, in Section 6 we study shiftings and prove that the property of being homogeneous and having Cohen-Macaulay tangent cone fulfills assymptotically in the shifting classes.
+Finally, in Section 6 we study shiftings and prove that the property of being homogeneous and having Cohen-Macaulay tangent cone fulfills asymptotically in the shifting classes.
 Many of the explicit examples along this paper have been computed by using the NumericalSgps package of GAP \cite{DGM}

 Part of this work has been developed during two stays that the first author has done in the Institute of Mathematics of the University of Barcelona (IMUB) in 2014 and 2016.
 Both authors would like to thank the IMUB for its hospitality and support.
-We also thank Anargyros Katsabekis for several discussions on the subject in the case of embedding dimension four, and Dumitru Stamate for telling us about his recent results in \cite{St}.
+We also thank Anargyros Katsabekis for several discussions on the subject in the case of embedding dimension four, Dumitru Stamate for telling us about his results in \cite{St}, and Francesco Strazzanti for providing the example of a numerical semigroup of embedding dimension four which is of homogeneous type but neither homogeneous nor with a complete intersection tangent cone.
+Finally we would like to thank the anonymous referee for a careful reading of the manuscript and several useful comments and corrections to the paper.